Spicy SriLankan chicken-coconut milk curry.

-Scroll down to Recipe time should you wish to avoid thoughts and life in general by Mama to the terrible four or you can read on.
+Scroll down to the Recipe should you wish to avoid thoughts and life in general by Mama to the terrible four or you can read on.

 As you know by now, I like to write little bits of things that happen in our corner of the world.